 This class covers the concepts of relational databases and the industry standard SQL language.
 Students will create and maintain database objects and be able to store, retrieve, and manipulate data.
 Students will write SQL scripts.
 Students will use an additional programming language to apply the SQL concepts in a computer application.

-PREREQUISITES FOR THIS COURSE:
+PREREQUISITES FOR THIS COURSE: CGS 1100 with a grade of “C” or better

-COP 1822

 CO-REQUISITES FOR THIS COURSE: None